 The starting point for disclosure obligations is the investigation file.
 Where possible, all information relating to the Police investigation and prosecution must reside on the prosecution case file.
-This is required because all information Police collect during the course of the investigation and prosecution must be considered for disclosure.
+This is because all information Police collect during the course of the investigation and prosecution must be considered for disclosure.

-Where the prosecution file is a part file (because the investigation file is too large to be used practically) or a summons file has been created as a part file, the disclosure index becomes even more important.
-All the relevant information on the investigation file and summons file must be properly recorded in the index, as it will be the main tool the supervisor will use when reviewing and/or signing off the file for disclosure purposes.
+Where the prosecution file is a part file (because the investigation file is too large to be used practically) or a summons file has been created as a part file, the Disclosure Index becomes even more important.
+All the relevant information on the investigation file and summons file must be properly recorded in the index, as it is the main tool the supervisor uses when reviewing and/or signing off the file for disclosure purposes.